 Recent research suggests that coconut oil can help to boost metabolism rates.
 This is because coconut oil contains medium chain triglycerides which are burned by the body more quickly.
 Coconut is also a healthy source of fiber, vitamins and minerals.

-(peppers, cinnamon, ginger, garlic, cloves, mustard, vinegar, cloves, bay leaves, garlic) Try to add some heat to every meal.
+Warming foods include peppers, cinnamon, ginger, garlic, cloves, mustard, vinegar, cloves, bay leaves and garlic.
+Try to add some heat to every meal.
 Spicy foods have natural chemicals that can help kick your metabolism into a higher gear.
 People taking capsaicin, the chemical that gives peppers their burn, doubled their energy expenditure for several hours after eating, according to a study from UCLA.
 Even mild peppers contain compounds that help erase up to 100 calories a day by binding to nerve receptors and sending fat-burning signals to your brain.
 Some studies have shown hot pepper and very spicy foods can increase metabolism by about 20% for about 30 minutes.
 A study in 2003 evaluated 10 Thai women and their glucose response after a glucose drink and their metabolic rate with and without 5 g of fresh chili pepper.
 The chili pepper increased the metabolic rate above resting metabolic rate.
 There was also an immediate increase of 20 percent in the metabolic rate within a few minutes of taking the chili pepper.

 Green Tea or Oolong Tea